SD-WAN Analytics: What It Is, Key Metrics, and Monitoring Use Cases

 - The ability to “slice and dice” SD-WAN analytics results so that admins can analyze the performance and security of individual network components (such as VPNs, VPCs, specific types of services or a collection of endpoints) in addition to monitoring the SD-WAN as a whole.

-- Integrations that allow SD-WAN analytics tools to share data with other types of monitoring and security tools, such as network observability platforms.
+- Integrations that allow SD-WAN analytics tools to share data with other types of monitoring and security tools, such as network intelligence platforms.

 - Support for deploying SD-WAN analytics monitoring tools in any location — from on-premises servers, to private data centers, to public and hybrid clouds.